 Objects generally fall into one of four categories: weapons, armor, magic foci, and miscellaneous items.

-If you are not wearing any armor and are critically hit by an attack, select a random item in your inventory—that item gains a new notch instead.
+Unarmored: If you're not wearing any armor and are critically hit by an attack, select a random item in your inventory—that item gains a new notch instead.

-Weapons—both melee and ranged—gain a notch when you critically fail an attack with them.
+Weapons—both melee and ranged—gain a notch when you critically fail an attack (or other relevant action) with them.

-A spellcasting focus—such as a bard's instrument, a wizard's staff, or a cleric's holy symbol—gains a notch whenever you critically fail a spellcasting action whilst wielding it.
+A spellcasting focus (a bard's instrument, a wizard's staff, a cleric's holy symbol, etc) gains a notch whenever you critically fail a spellcasting action whilst holding it.

-Each notch reduces your total spellcasting ability by 1 in any spellcasting action involving that focus.
+Each notch reduces your total spellcasting ability by 1 for any action which involves that focus.

-Magical Mishaps: Magic can be wild and dangerous if not handled carefully.
-If you roll a critical fail while spellcasting and are not holding a spellcasting focus at the time, the power strikes out—a random item in your inventory gains a new notch.
+Magical Mishaps: If you roll a critical fail while spellcasting and are not holding a spellcasting focus at the time, the power strikes out and hits a random item in your inventory—that item gains a notch of damage.